TBye101/MagicalLife/ClassDescriptions.md

 Stunning blow (Ability):

-Upon reaching level 2, monks recieve training on how to perform a stunning blow.
+Upon reaching level 2, monks receive training on how to perform a stunning blow.
 This attack uses the TH of the monk's fists, but if it hits it will stun the target.
 A sucessful save vs impact will reduce the amount of stunned time by half.
 An additional save vs impact will render the stun part of stunning blow, useless.
 Monks recieve a stunning blow at their 5th level, and every level after that.

 6th Level:

+Cold Resistance:

+When a monks faith grows strong enough they can use their faith as a fuel, to heat their body.
++20% cold resistence.

 TH (To Hit): + 1
 7th Level: